Virginia safety Chris Cook battles UC's Mardy Gilyard at Senior Bowl practice. (AP photo)

 The North has two receivers that people don't think are going to get out of the second round in Cincinnati's Mardy Gilyard and Clemson's Jacoby Ford.
 Even though Gilyard has struggled catching the ball this week, he's got a lot of good game tape and his kick-return abilities are going to sell somebody.
 The 5-8, 182-pound Ford doesn't fit the Bengals' lust for big receivers, but he's a real blazer and showed enough toughness and hands this week to help somebody soon in the slot.

-The 5-11 Gilyard doesn’t exactly fit the big receiver Bengals tag either at 185 pounds, but after that ’08 draft they passed on guys like DeSean Jackson and Eddie Royal and drafted
+The 5-11 Gilyard doesn't exactly fit the big receiver Bengals tag either at 185 pounds, but after that '08 draft they passed on guys like DeSean Jackson and Eddie Royal and drafted Jerome Simpson and Andre Caldwell, it looks to be time to revisit that philosophy.

 And the Bengals will have their chances to revisit it.
 With Simpson and Caldwell not giving them near the production that is warranted by their second- and third-round selections, they are seriously discussing taking two receivers in this draft.